Conformation

 To receive more experience and additional socializing exposure after covid, I showed Risa in IABCA (International All Breed Canine Association).
 Risa earned her International Championship (IntCH) title and we enjoyed IABCA.
 It is a European-style showing venue where all dogs receive written critiques from the judges in relation to how they conform to their breed standard.
 The atmosphere is relaxed, friendly and very welcoming to newcomers.
 Their culture encourages learning, questions and the judges give helpful handling tips to bring out the best in your dog.
 It was refreshing and ideally what conformation should be.

-Risa after our IABCA show Showing in IABCA provides value by having multiple shows in a day, quality length of hands-on time in the ring, plus quality in being able to talk to the judges regarding their expertise and impressions while evaluating your dog.
+Showing in IABCA provides value by having multiple shows in a day, quality length of hands-on time in the ring, plus quality in being able to talk to the judges regarding their expertise and impressions while evaluating your dog.
 The experience having the judges go over my dog while discussing what they see and feel made our breed standard more clear and the judging process transparent.
 By giving written critiques to the breed standard, the judges are focused on going over the points with you, in detail.
 The judges also take more time to allow your dog to relax and get comfortable so the dog can show better.
 I left having learned something new!
 I was grateful for the experience and will be eager to show again in the IABCA venue!

 It also has shown me firsthand by contrast, the deficiencies of AKC Conformation shows.
 One of the biggest lacking value in AKC is that the judges spend a minute (or less) with actual hands-on going over the dog.
 This means that most of their evaluation is subject to visual perception.
 There are many visual games people can play to make their dog appear to look a certain way: hair color, hair spray, chalking, creative sculpting and clipping or grooming & other visual tricks.
 Supposedly AKC rules say altering your dog's appearance is wrong but judges and people not only look the other way- it is allowed and encouraged to play visual games, if you want to "win".
 I show our dogs well groomed but natural (as our standard states), I do not play those games.

-There have been many times in AKC that the ring was behind schedule and I felt the judge pushing-rushing to get through quickly and discounting our breed.
-At times judges have not known our breed standard (yet did not check the written standard).
-Sadly in 2022, I had a judge tell me my dog was not in the Herding group (breed recognition in the AKC Herding group: 2011).
-I have left AKC conformation shows feeling it was a waste of my time, money and effort yet being told that Entlebuchers are a low-entry breed and "they encourage" more to show..., just to be seen (but evidently not taken seriously for the high entry fees)?
+There have been many times in AKC that the ring was behind schedule and I felt the judge rushing to get through quickly and discounting our breed.
+At times judges have not known our breed standard (and did not check the written standard either).
+In 2022, a judge told me my dog was not in the Herding group (breed recognition in the AKC Herding group: 2011).
+I have left AKC conformation shows feeling it was a waste of my time, money and effort.
+I have also been told that Entlebuchers are a low-entry breed and "AKC encourages" more to show.
+Encourages how? ... just to be seen (but evidently not taken seriously for the high entry fees)?
 I do not expect to win or place in the groups.
-I do expect to feel that the judge gave my dog a fair evaluation, hands-on time, plus the focus and attention deserved for our time in the ring.
-I also believe it is insane and unrealistic for a judge to remember the subtleties of so many breed standards, especially under time pressure and constraints.
-I am not surprised that AKC Conformation numbers/entries have declined.
-Since AKC does not recognize and correctly address the inadequacies of their system, it is becoming irrelevant and unimportant.
-They could learn from IABCA and incorporate actual value for conformation showing.
-I will probably continue to show in AKC begrudgingly and sparingly, only when there are other entlebucher breed lovers that want to get together outside of the show.
-That has more value to me than the minimal, inconsistent time spent in the ring.
+I do expect to feel that the judge gave my dog a fair evaluation, hands-on time, plus their focus and attention during our time in the ring.
+That does not always happen so there is a big disconnect between words and actions.

 CEBA- Comprehensive Entlebucher Breed Assessment

-Our breed, like many others, has been unsatisfied with the evolution of the inadequate AKC conformation system in the U.S. It matters because at the heart of it, conformation evaluations should be about evaluating breeding stock; the ones that will move their breed forward into the future!
+in the U.S. It matters because at the heart of it, conformation evaluations should be about evaluating breeding stock; the ones that will move their breed forward into the future!
 Having an AKC conformation championship may or may not equal quality.
 Keep in mind, a dog can earn an AKC conformation championship without passing or even having any health or temperament testing done.
 And the dog's temperament only needs to be solid for the short time that dog is in the ring or on show grounds (dogs are context trained to show routine / etiquette).
 Yes, it demonstrates the owner is willing to work with and show their dog (or pay money to a professional handler) and get opinions from various judges.
 A conformation championship may or may not have more merit than the most simplistic view, depending on so many things.

 Our breed has a better, more objective, fair evaluation called: Comprehensive Entlebucher Breed Assessment- CEBA.
 Knowledgable, experienced Entlebucher breed mentors based the CEBA program on the Swiss Ankorung- a required test before breeding an Entlebucher in Switzerland.
 Read more about it at this parent club website link: CEBA FAQ's.
 Reader's Digest version: It is a one-day testing event using a 'total entlebucher' dog approach.
 Evaluators invest time in two - 20 minutes sessions (one for conformation and one for temperament) assessing how each entlebucher compares to the official Breed Standard criteria.
 There are written forms the panels go over with participants to help them learn about their entlebucher's traits from structure and movement to nerve strength, sociability and various drives.
 The objective, non-competitive evaluations are held in a relaxed, natural setting where owners are encouraged to ask questions and enjoy the experience.